The next time you visit Vegas, pack your running shoes.

 Where To Race

-When it comes to races, the Rock ‘n’ Roll Las Vegas Marathon and 1/2 (Nov.
-17, stripatnight.com) is the marquee attraction.
+When it comes to races, the GEICO Rock ‘n’ Roll Las Vegas Marathon and 1/2 (Nov.
+15, stripatnight.com) is the marquee attraction.
 The event begins at dusk and runs down the Strip (which is closed to traffic), sending runners past the iconic casinos, classic drive-in wedding chapels, and the wild sights and sounds of Fremont Street in the older part of the city.
 Not ready to run long?
-New this year is the 6.5-mile “Half of the Half” race.
+The weekend also has 5K and 10K races.
 All of the courses are flat, fast and finish on the Strip not far from the famous volcano at the Mirage casino.
-Numerous pre- and post-race parties are on tap for runners, including the big post-race bash at Lavo Nightclub at the Palazzo.
+Numerous pre- and post-race parties are on tap for runners.

 Where To Eat & Drink